ELELAB/N-glycan-TIF/README.md

 Thilde Terkelsen, Vilde D Haakensen, Radka Saldova, Pavel Gromov, Merete Kjær Hansen, Henning Stöckmann, Ole Christian Lingjærde, Anne-Lise Børresen-Dale, Elena Papaleo*, Åslaug Helland, Pauline M. Rudd, Irina Gromova, Mol Oncol, 2016, doi: 10.1002/1878-0261.12312

-corresponding author: Elena Papaleo, elenap@cancer.dk
+corresponding author: Elena Papaleo, elenap@cancer.dk r-scripts were created by: Thilde Bagger Terkelsen, thilde@cancer.dk

 This repository contains N-glycan abundance data from tumor/normal interstitial fluids and serum obtained from a cohort of patients with breast cancer.
 The repository was made with intent of openly sharing both data and R-scripts used for analysis in relation to the publication.